StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/Input/TextInjectChar.md

 entry.

 This will _not_ submit key press/release events to StereoKit's input queue, use KeyInjectPress/Release for that.
+The text queue carries insertable text only, so carriage returns become newlines, and other control characters are ignored here with a warning.
 </div>

 |  |  |